Asst. Professor, Kohl Jr. Faculty Fellow, Extension Lead

 B.S., Animal Science, University of Florida, 1993

-I contribute to AAEC through research, extension, and teaching.
+I contribute to AAEC through research, teaching, and serving as the department's extension coordinator .
 My research program goals are centered on real-world needs and wants communicated by Virginia’s rural, natural resource, and agribusiness owners, managers and consumers.
 My Extension initiatives center around productive projects motivated by input from Virginians and designed and delivered by teammates with the shared desire to build local-regional-national interdisciplinary programs and publications that have measurable impacts for the citizens of our state.
 My aim as an instructor and advisor is to connect each of my students with the material so that they take away from the course not just a grade and a degree, but true ownership of economic principles that can be utilized as an objective resource in their future endeavors.

 “Problems are just opportunities in work clothes.”
 American Industrialist Henry Kaiser